-What kind of clothes should I buy for back to school that will create cute school outfits?
+What kind of back to school clothes should I buy that will create cute school outfits?

 The time has come for some back to school clothes shopping.
 Although my husband keeps reminding me that it’s really only “to school” for us since this is Little Bear’s first year of public school.
 I guess he forgets that I’ve been homeschool preschooling Little Bear for 3 years now.
 Alas, he is right that this is our first year for school clothes shopping, but I digress.

-To get on with the point, I have been frantically looking for some great back to school outfits for boys and clothing that can create those outfits.
+To get on with the point, I have been frantically looking for some great back to school clothes that will create nice outfits for boys.
 I am not an expert by any means, but I have picked up quite a few tips that I thought might be useful for my readers.
 This post is geared toward boys simply because I don’t have any daughters.
-The principles are similar for girls; however, so you’re still sure to find good tips for school clothes shopping for boys or girls.
+Although, I’m sure the principals are the same for girl’s clothes.

 I didn’t really think this was necessary at first, but after looking at a bunch of outfits, I realized that layering is not only much easier, but also gets you way more out of each shirt, if all the colors coordinate somehow.
 This is not Little Bear’s entire wardrobe, but these are all the pieces I used for the pictures below.
 Notice how the colors all look good together and certain colors (blue, for example) show up in lots of different pieces.
 I tried to use only a few pieces in the outfits below to demonstrate that you can create a lot of different outfits if you know how to layer effectively.